 - Capital Projects (Finance) – ensure that latest intelligence on the capital programme is built into the plans.

-- Group Accounting and Planning (Finance) – prepare balance sheet forecast and predictions of depreciation charges.
+- Financial Accountancy and Treasury Management (Finance) – prepare cash flow forecast, predictions of income from investments, debt charges and prepare balance sheet forecast and predictions of depreciation charges.

 - University Executive Board (UEB) – makes decisions on the overall financial position and what actions need to be taken to manage income and expenditure.
 Decides level of overall faculty/professional service budgets.